 A district attorney or prosecutor has the discretion to decide which crimes should be charged.
 In a typical case, the police investigate a crime and send a report to the prosecutor.
 The prosecutor then must decide whether to bring criminal charges against the subject of the investigation.

-First, the prosecutor analyzes the case to determine if it is legally sound.
-The case must not have any obvious defects that will get it thrown out of court, such as violation of the defendant's constitutional rights or destruction of evidence crucial to the defense.
+First, the prosecutor analyzes the case to determine whether it is legally sound.
+The case must not have any obvious defects that will get it thrown out of court, such as a violation of the defendant's constitutional rights or destruction of crucial evidence crucial to the defense.

 Next, the prosecutor decides if there is adequate and reliable evidence of the person's guilt.
-The prosecutor must determine that the amount of evidence, and the quality of evidence, makes conviction probable.
+The prosecutor must determine that the amount and quality of evidence make the conviction probable.
 If offering a plea, such as an agreement by the defendant to undergo drug treatment in return for a suspended sentence, is appropriate, the prosecutor may prefer to dispose of the case in this manner.

-Additional factors which may influence the prosecutor's decision include the defendant's culpability, which may be lacking because he or she acted out of a worthy motive or has mental defects.
-Finally the prosecutor must decide if he has the resources to pursue the case or if it is a low priority for that particular office.
+Additional factors that may influence the prosecutor's decision include the defendant's guilt, which may be lacking because he or she acted out of a worthy motive or has mental defects.
+Finally, the prosecutor must decide if he has the resources to pursue the case or if it is a low priority for that particular office.

-Many prosecutors are elected officials and as such can be voted out of office if the public does not like the emphasis of their office.
-Some prosecutors, for instance, may focus most of their efforts and the office's resources combating property crime, while others may focus on domestic abuse.
+Many prosecutors are elected officials and, as such, can be voted out of office if the public does not like the emphasis of their office.
+Some prosecutors, for instance, may focus most of their efforts and the office's resources on combating property crime, while others may focus on domestic abuse.
 If the electorate does not like the particular goals of the prosecutor, it can end the practice by failing to reelect the individual or by seeking to have them removed from office.

 What is the difference between rape and sexual assault?

-Many modern-day penal codes no longer use the term “rape”, but instead use sexual abuse or sexual assault to define the prohibited acts.
-Rape is covered by these statutes and may be designated as sexual abuse in the first degree.
+Many modern-day penal codes no longer use the term “rape” but instead use sexual abuse or sexual assault to define the prohibited acts.
+These statutes cover rape and may be designated as sexual abuse in the first degree.

 Learn More: Criminal Law

 Our criminal law has its roots in medieval England.
-Under early common law, criminal behavior was considered a breach of the King's peace, and therefore, considered harmful to society in general, which required governmental action.
+Under early common law, criminal behavior was considered a breach of the King's peace and, therefore, harmful to society in general, which required governmental action.

 A crime must be clearly defined in order to pass scrutiny under the federal Constitution, which prohibits the government from taking a person's life, liberty, or property without due process of law.
 A vague description of the crime or a lack of specific elements or intent needed for committing the crime leaves a person without knowledge of exactly what is prohibited.

-Drug violations are criminalized in both federal and state criminal justice codes, which typically list controlled substances, which are prohibited under any circumstances or may not be used except under a doctor's care.
-When a person uses one of these substances in violation of a criminal statute, he or she has committed a crime.
+Drug violations are criminalized in both federal and state criminal justice codes, which typically list controlled substances that are prohibited under any circumstances or may not be used except under a doctor's care.
+When a person uses one of these substances in violation of a criminal statute, they have committed a crime.

 DWI/DUI means “driving while intoxicated” or “driving while under the influence” and refers to the crime of drunk driving.
 This crime usually includes driving while using drugs or alcohol and operating a car or other kind of motorized vehicle, such as a motorcycle or boat.
-Drunk driving is defined by each state's criminal code.
+Each state's criminal code defines drunk driving.

-Federal jurisdiction refers to authority of a federal court to hear cases involving crimes charged under federal law.
-Crime has traditionally been the domain of individual states, but Congress is authorized through its powers under the commerce, postal, and taxing clauses in the Constitution to make criminal laws covering those areas.
-While a person can be prosecuted for the same incident under state and federal law, most often the choice of whether to bring an action in state or federal court is based upon resources available to investigate and prosecute the crime and on sentencing options.
+Federal jurisdiction refers to the authority of a federal court to hear cases involving crimes charged under federal law.
+Crime has traditionally been the domain of individual states.
+Still, Congress is authorized through its powers under the commerce, postal, and taxing clauses in the Constitution to make criminal laws covering those areas.
+While a person can be prosecuted for the same incident under state and federal law, most often, the choice of whether to bring an action in state or federal court is based upon resources available to investigate and prosecute the crime and on sentencing options.

 Felonies are crimes punishable by over one year in prison.
-Most felonies are also punishable by a fine, but the critical determination for considering a crime a felony is the prison sentence.
+Most felonies are also punishable by a fine, but the prison sentence is the critical determination that makes a crime a felony.

-Fraud is not a separate crime, but is an important part of property crimes such as embezzlement and false pretenses.
-The lawbreaker must knowingly and intentionally deceive the victim in some manner for the fraud element to be satisfied.
+Fraud is not a separate crime but an important part of property crimes such as embezzlement and false pretenses.
+For the fraud element to be satisfied, the lawbreaker must knowingly and intentionally deceive the victim.

 Grand jury proceedings are a method used by prosecutors to bring criminal charges against a criminal suspect.
 A prosecutor will often convene a grand jury when investigating complicated criminal matters.

-Misdemeanors are crimes with a punishment of less than one year in prison.
-Many crimes, such as theft, have degrees of seriousness with the most serious being felonies and the less serious being misdemeanors.
-Often, procedures used in misdemeanor prosecutions are abbreviated and in some cases, do not require a trial.
+Misdemeanors are crimes punishable by less than one year in prison.
+Many crimes, such as theft, have degrees of seriousness, with the most serious being felonies and the least serious being misdemeanors.
+Procedures used in misdemeanor prosecutions are often abbreviated and, in some cases, do not require a trial.

 Prosecution refers to the government's case against the lawbreaker.
 A prosecutor – the lawyer presenting the government's case – has complete discretion to decide whether to bring a charge against an alleged offender and must prove all charges beyond a reasonable doubt.

-RICO refers to the federal Racketeer Influenced and Corrupt Organization Act passed in 1970 as part of a larger organized crime bill.
-The purpose of the act is to combat the infiltration of organized crime into legitimate businesses, but also it has been used to prosecute individuals other than just those associated with organized crime.
+RICO refers to the federal Racketeer Influenced and Corrupt Organization Act, which was passed in 1970 as part of a larger organized crime bill.
+The act's purpose is to combat organized crime's infiltration of legitimate businesses, but it has also been used to prosecute individuals other than those associated with organized crime.

 Sex offenses include much more than the common-law crime of rape, which historically was limited to unlawful sexual intercourse by a man against a woman through the use of force or the immediate threat of force.
 Most states prohibit lesser invasions, such as unwanted touching, as well as prosecution of spouses for sexual assault.
 In addition, sex offenses include crimes that are defined based on the status of the victim, such as a child or therapy patient.